Here We Go!

 full,

-the kind that stays.
+the kind you remember.

 Sun lower.